Pythia: A Customizable Hardware Prefetching Framework Using Online Reinforcement Learning: Conclusion

 \section{Conclusion}

 We introduce Pythia, \rbc{the first} customizable prefetching framework that formulates prefetching as a reinforcement learning (RL) problem.
 Pythia autonomously learns to prefetch using multiple program features and system-level feedback \rbc{information} to predict memory accesses.
 Our extensive evaluations show that Pythia not only outperforms five \rbc{state-of-the-art} prefetchers but also provides robust performance \rbc{benefits} across a wide-range of \rbc{workloads} and system configurations. \rbc{Pythia's benefits come with very modest area and power overheads.} \rbc{We believe \rbc{and hope} that Pythia \rbc{would} encourage the next generation of data-driven autonomous prefetchers that automatically learn far-sighted prefetching policies by interacting with the system.
-Such prefetchers \rbc{can} not only improve performance and efficiency under a wide variety of workloads and system configurations, but also reduce the system architect's burden in designing sophisticated \rbc{prefetching mechanisms}.} \begin{acks} \rbc{We thank the anonymous reviewers for their feedback. \rbc{We thank} all SAFARI Research Group members, especially Skanda Koppula, for insightful feedback.
-We acknowledge the generous gifts provided by our industrial partners: Google, Huawei, Intel, Microsoft, and VMware.} \rbc{This work is \rbc{also in part} supported by SRC research grant \rbc{as a part of AI Hardware program}.} The first author thanks his departed father, whom he lost in COVID-19 pandemic. \end{acks}
+Such prefetchers \rbc{can} not only improve performance and efficiency under a wide variety of workloads and system configurations, but also reduce the system architect's burden in designing sophisticated \rbc{prefetching mechanisms}.} \begin{acks} \rbc{\rbc{We thank} all SAFARI Research Group members, especially Skanda Koppula, for insightful feedback.
+We acknowledge the generous gifts provided by our industrial partners: Google, Huawei, Intel, Microsoft, and VMware.} \rbc{This work is supported in part by the Semiconductor Research Corporation and the ETH Future Computing Laboratory.} The first author thanks his departed father, whom he lost in COVID-19 pandemic. \end{acks}